 Cynthia had given me a small crocheted picture of an open window on a colorful spring day with the curtains gently flapping in the wind.
 The lettering across the top read, “When God closes a door,” and across the bottom it read, “He opens a window.”
 The Regional Distribution Manger noticed the picture on my desk and commented, “That kind of stuff doesn’t belong here.”
 I knew he was right about one thing; I didn’t belong here.
 But where did I belong?

 I was confused and uncertain, but not angry.
 I had learned my lesson in November.
 I must have been wrong, misunderstood, and hadn’t listened, but how and where had I gone wrong?
+Even though I couldn’t see what God was planning, I had to keep trusting Him.
+Get the God of Hope book to learn more about trusting God in the midst of trials.

 On Saturday morning, April 7, 1980 I was sitting at the kitchen table trying to figure out which real estate agent to contact when the phone rang.
 It was Jim Press from Toyota.
 He apologized that he hadn’t called me during the week.
 He had been very busy with the Toyota Grand Prix of Long Beach.
 He offered me the job of Assistant to the National Sales Manger, Hal Bracken.
 One month later I was working at Toyota.